jeaye/blog.jeaye.com/_drafts/2018-01-31-favorite-tech.md

 worth of reflection upon where safety meets practicality, in terms of functional programming.
 In building our flagship product beta, we chose several technologies to help us along and a few of them really stood out.
-None of these technologies are new to 2017, but they were most helpful to me in 2017.
+None of these technologies were new in 2017, but they were most helpful to my team in 2017.

+*NOTE: There are no affiliate links on this blog and I bring in no revenue by hosting it or by discussing paid products.*

+### Number 1: re-frame
+[re-frame](https://github.com/Day8/re-frame) is a ClojureScript MVC framework, *basically*, for React (and React Native), with which one can manage each layer of the application using

+### Number 2: Firebase

+### Number 3: React Native